Low-spin ground state of the giant single-molecule magnets {Mn$_{70}$} and {Mn$_{84}$}: Finite rings

 \section{Finite rings}

-We test the infinite-system prediction on finite rings of $N_{\text{cells}}=2,3,4,5,6$ using PBC by computing the energy in each spin sector in the range $S_{\text{tot}}=0-8$.
+We now turn to finite rings of $N_{\text{cells}}=2-6$ unit cells with periodic boundary conditions; recall that $N_{\text{cells}}=6$ corresponds to \{Mn$_{84}$\}.
+We use the SU(2)-symmetric DMRG algorithm to compute the lowest energy in each spin sector in the range $S_{\text{tot}}=0-8$.
 This is shown in Fig.~\ref{fig:Mn84_towers}, which is the central result of our work.